Airways New Zealand

 Airways was the world's first ATC provider to operate a fully automated conflict probe with their Oceanic Control System (OCS).
-It assists controllers' decisions, by predicting possible collisions.
+It assists controllers' decisions, by predicting possible conflicts.
 This formed the basis of the Lockheed Martin Ocean21 ATC system used by the United States' oceanic centres at Anchorage, Oakland and New York.
 These systems allow controllers to manage significantly more aircraft than traditional systems because the machine is responsible for detecting any potential future conflicts so the controller can then decide on an action that maintains a safe separation between aircraft.

 Airways employs around 350 ATCs, who are based in regional air traffic control towers, military bases and radar centres.
 Airways is a full member of the Civil Air Navigation Services Organisation (CANSO).